szeider/mcp-solver/README.md

 ## Available Tools

-The system has transitioned from a line-based to an item-based editing approach, which improves robustness by validating each item independently.
+Model modification has transitioned in this version from a line-based to an item-based editing approach, which improves robustness by validating each item independently.
 Each model modification operation returns the current model with numbered items in truncated form, ensuring consistent tracking of items and their indices.
+Line-based editing remains for handling the memo.

 | Tool Name        | Description                                           |
 | ---------------- | ----------------------------------------------------- |